emmabastas/elm-port-schema/README.md

 and you run `elm-port-schema` it will generate two files.<br/><br/>

 1. `src/Port.elm`.
-You can import this module from the rest of your elm to send and recive messages.
+You can import this module from the rest of your Elm to send and recive messages.
 It looks a bit like this:
 ```elm
 port module Port exposing (..)